kuroun/pingpong/README.md

 ## Requirements

-Time alotted: 4 hours.
-Mark your start and end times with your commits.

 Add all necessary migrations, models (with relationships, methods and validations), controllers, and tests.

 1. Add necessary functionality to log a game between two users